UCF/Athena-Framework/docs/getting-started/install.md

 ## Webfonts &amp; Configuration

 Athena is built to utilize premium fonts provided by the <a href="http://www.typography.com/cloud/welcome/">Cloud.typography service</a> by default, with webfont fallbacks (available in the `/dist/fonts/` directory).
-If neither Cloud.Typography or webfont fallbacks are utilized, Athena will default to use appropriate system fonts.
+If neither Cloud.typography or webfont fallbacks are utilized, Athena will default to use appropriate system fonts.

-### Included Fonts
+### Included Fallback Fonts

-To utilize fallback webfonts, copy the `/fonts/` directory (from the `/src/fonts/` in the project files) to the same `/src/` folder you added the CSS and JS files.
-The CSS is built to include webfonts from that directory.
+To utilize fallback webfonts, copy the `/fonts/` directory (from the `/dist/fonts/` in the framework's files) to the same folder in your project that you added the framework's CSS and JS files to.
+The framework's CSS is built to include webfonts from that directory.
+Alternatively, you can pick a custom location for the fallback fonts directory within your project, as long as you modify the `$athena-font-path` Sass variable and recompile.

 <pre><code> ├── css/
 <strong> ├── fonts/